tedneward/Worldspine-DnD5e/Races/Elves/Wood.md

 * **Fleet of Foot**.
 Your base walking speed increases to 35 feet.

 * **Mask of the Wild**.
-You can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.
+You can attempt to Hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.

 ```
 name = 'Wood'